okube-ai/laktory/README.md

 - `unity-catalog`: Setup users, groups, catalogs, schemas and manage grants
 - `workspace-conf`: Setup secrets, clusters and warehouses
 - `workspace`: The data workflows to build your lakehouse.

+## Okube Company
+Okube is dedicated to build open source frameworks, the *kubes*, that empower businesses to build and deploy highly scalable data platforms and AI models.
+Contributions are more than welcome.